otahontas/dotfiles/README.md

 - add khard as addressbook source to aerc
 - add confs for all possible gui programs
-- convert install script to "no-script" / add more prompts, don't just install everything
+- convert install script to "no-script" / add more prompts, don't just install everything --> script better way to start mac from scratch
+- change from antibody to something else
+- set up more command line thingyssss: aerc for work, calendars for work etc